Find a course

-For those interested in attending our saturation diving course and whose first language isn’t English, we will offer a personal consultation, completed by our Offshore Diver Training Manager, to ascertain your level of English and suitability for attending the course.
-Complete the form below or speak to one of our Student Advisors for more details; firstname.lastname@example.org or +44 1397 703 786.
+For those interested in attending our saturation diving course and whose first language isn’t English, we will offer a personal consultation, completed by our Specialist Dive Training Manager, to ascertain your level of English and suitability for attending the course.
+Complete the form below or contact our Student Advisors.

-Former Premium Industry Package students get an additional 5% off the HSE Closed Bell Course, or any other training course they complete with us in Fort William.
+Have you trained at The Underwater Centre previously?
+Former Premium Industry Package students get 5% off the HSE Closed Bell Course, or any other training course they complete with us in Fort William.